Last updated: June 18, 2026

-I’ve been tacking up horses for races at Fair Grounds, Evangeline Downs, and Louisiana Downs for over 30 years.
-One of the first things I learned as a new owner is why racehorses carry different weights — the weight on a horse’s back isn’t accidental, it’s assigned deliberately to keep races competitive.
+One of the first things I learned as a new owner at Fair Grounds is that the weight printed next to each horse’s name in the program is not a random number — it is assigned deliberately to keep races competitive.
 Understanding how that system works changes what you see when you watch a race and what you look for when you bet one.

-This article is part of our Horse Racing Explained beginner guide — a complete breakdown of how the sport works, from race types and class levels to training and betting.
+This article is part of our series explaining horse racing — a complete breakdown of how the sport works, from race types and class levels to training and betting.

 Table of Contents